Ron Gallo: Career

 On June 10, 2020, Gallo released a new single "You Are Enough", signaling a stylistic transformation into a more pop direction with influence from 90's R&B and Hip-Hop, following up with three more singles "Hide (Myself Behind)", "Wunday (Crazy After Dark)" and "Easter Island" and announcing a new album "Peacemeal" which was released March 12, 2021.

 On September 6, 2022, Gallo announced signing with label Kill Rock Stars and released the single, "Entitled Man".

-On November 15, 2022, Gallo announced a new album entitled "FOREGROUND MUSIC", alongside a single and music video of the same title, to be released on Kill Rock Stars on March 3, 2023.
-The album was co-produced with his partner, Chiara D'Anzieri (also known as Santa Chiara (Musician) and features the already released singles "Anything But This" (co-written with Chiara D'Anzieri), "Yucca Valley Marshalls" and "At Least I'm Dancing".
+On November 15, 2022, Gallo announced a new album entitled "Foreground Music", alongside a single and music video of the same title, to be released on Kill Rock Stars on March 3, 2023.
+The album was co-produced with his partner, Chiara D'Anzieri (also known as Santa Chiara (musician) and features the already released singles "Anything But This" (co-written with Chiara D'Anzieri), "Yucca Valley Marshalls" and "At Least I'm Dancing".

-On March 3rd, 2023 Gallo released “FOREGROUND MUSIC”, his first album for new label home, Kill Rock Stars.
+On March 3, 2023 Gallo released "Foreground Music", his first album for new label home, Kill Rock Stars.

+In February 2025, Gallo began an online song series called "7AM Songs of Resistance For The Internet" which involved him quickly writing short songs, often socio-political or reactionary to the news and sharing them to social media.
+His song reaction to the Oval Office meeting between Donald Trump and Ukrainian President, Volodymyr Zelenskyy "If Only Zelenskyy Had a Nice Suit" went viral garnering 8 million views overnight.
+The series has reached over 80 songs and reached millions worldwide including the praise of SZA, Mark Ruffalo, Cat Power, Moby and more.

+On October 17th, 2025 Gallo released his sixth album "checkmate" on label Kill Rock Stars.